-I could hold no longer; I took him in my arms, and embraced him with an excess of passion.
-"How far," said I to him, "have I been from understanding the most essential part of a Christian, viz. to love the interest of the Christian church, and the good of other men's souls!
-I scarce have known what belongs to being a Christian."-"O, Sir, do not say so," replied he; "this thing is not your fault."-" No," said I; "but why did I never lay it to heart as well as you ?"--" It is not too late yet," said he; "be not too forward to condemn yourself." -"But what can be done now?" said I; "you see I am going away."-" Will you give me leave," said he, " to talk with these poor men about it?"-"Yes, with all my heart," said I, "and I will oblige them to give heed to what you say too."-" As to that," said he, "we must leave them to the mercy of Christ; but it is our business to assist them, encourage them, and instruct them; and if you will give me leave, and God his blessing, I do not doubt but the poor ignorant souls shall be brought home into the great circle of Christianity, if not into the particular faith that we all embrace; and that even while you stay here."
-Upon this I said, "I shall not only give you leave, but give you a thousand thanks for it."
+I could hold no longer; I took him in my arms, and embraced him with an excess of passion: How far, said I to him, have I been from understanding the most essential part of a Christian, viz. to love the interest of the Christian church, and the good of other men's souls!
+I scarce have known what belongs to being a Christian.
+O, Sir, do not say so, replied he; this thing is not your fault.
+No, said I, but why did I never lay it to heart as well as you?
+It is not too late yet, said he; be not too forward to condemn yourself.
+But what can be done now ? said I ; you see I am going away.
+Will you give me leave, said he, to talk with these poor men about it?
+Yes, with all my heart, said I; and I will oblige them to give heed to what you say too.
+As to that, said he, we must leave them to the mercy of Christ; but it is our business to assist them, encourage them, and instruct them; and, if you will give me leave, and GoD his blessing, I do not doubt but the poor ignorant souls shall be brought home into the great circle of Christianity, if not into the particular faith that we all embrace; and that even while you stay here.
+Upon this, I said, I shall not only give you leave, but give you a thousand thanks for it.
 What followed on this account I shall mention also again in its place.

-I now pressed him for the third article in which we were to blame.
-"Why really," says he, "it is of the same nature, and I will proceed, asking your leave, with the same plainness as before; it is about your poor savages yonder, who are, as I may say, your conquered subjects.
-It is a maxim, Sir, that is, or ought to be received among all Christians, of what church, or pretended church soever, viz. the Christian knowledge ought to be propagated by all possible means, and on all possible occasions.
-It is on this principle that our church sends missionaries into Persia, India, and China; and that our clergy, even of the superior sort, willingly engage in the most hazardous voyages, and the most dangerous residence among murderers and barbarians, to teach them the knowledge of the true God, and to bring them over to embrace the Christian faith.
-Now, Sir, you have such an opportunity here to have six or seven and thirty poor savages brought over from idolatry to the knowledge of God, their Maker and Redeemer, that I wonder how you can pass such an occasion of doing good, which is really worth the expense of a man's whole life."
+I now pressed him for the third article in which we were to blame: Why really, says he, it is of the same nature, and I will proceed (asking your leave) with the same plainness as before: It is about your poor savages yonder, who are (as I may say) your conquered subjects.
+It is a maxim, Sir, that is, or ought to be received among all Christians, of what church, or pretended church soever, viz. that Christian knowledge ought to be propagated by all possible means, and on all possible occasions.
+It is on this principle that our church sends missionaries into Persia, India, and China; and that our clergy, even of the superior sort, willingly engage in the most hazardous voyages, and the most dangerous residence, among murderers and barbarians, to teach them the knowledge of the true GoD, and to bring them over to embrace the Christian faith.
+Now, Sir, you have an opportunity here, to have six or seven-andthirty poor savages brought over from idolatry to the knowledge of GoD, their Maker and Redeemer, that I wonder how you can pass by such an occasion of doing good; which is really worth the expence of a man's whole life.